singlebrook/task_train/README.md

 By default, the Task Train server listens on 127.0.0.1:5800.

+### Running on another host and/or port

+You can run the server on a different host or port with the `--port` and `--host` options.
+They are not required, and default to port `5800` and host `127.0.0.1`.

+In this example, the port is changed to `1337` and the server will listen on any interface, rather than the default loopback address.
+This makes the server accessible from the outside world, although that's not recommended.

+    you@server$ php server.php --port=1337 --host=0.0.0.0

 ## Submitting tasks

 Tasks are submitted via HTTP calls to a local web server running on port 5800 by default.
 Here are some examples: